ryandhasgit/Comedy/Headlines.md

-"Could you repeat that?" i say for the third time, my (inner) monologue "Sure" and other ways to lie about hearing someone
+"Could you repeat that?" i say for the third time, my (inner) monologue "Sure" and other ways to lie about hearing someone hearing what someone said

+to save time, everyone is being renamed alex to save time, management as renamed everyone "alex" steve
+(company ceo or something)